Bayesian Non-Parametric Inference for L\'evy Measures in State-Space Models: Introduction

 \subsection{Paper Structure}

 The remainder of the paper is organized as follows: Section 2 gives the relevant preliminaries for the considered inference problem and framework.
-Section 3 provides the problem set-up and summarizes the general idea.
-Section 4 details our proposed method, including the augmented MCMC algorithm, and the methods to infer various targets such as the hidden states, parameters, and the NVM measure.
-Section 5 presents experimental results on synthetic and real financial data, and the practical utility of the inference results is demonstrated in terms of the forecasting performance.
+Section 3 introduces IGSDP, the hyper-parameter inference schemes, and the generative model.
+Section 4 details the parameter contour for the NVM process and the MCMC algorithm to realize the inference.
+Section 5 presents experimental results on synthetic and real financial data, and the practical utility of the inference results is demonstrated in terms of forecasting performance.